bharathkumarkatkuri/Poker/README.md

 # Poker
-To run the application please run below command
+To run the application please follow the below steps

+1. Download the project and extract.
+2. Move to Poker folder
-java -cp target/Poker-0.0.1-SNAPSHOT.jar com.poker.PokerApp
+3. java -cp target/Poker-0.0.1-SNAPSHOT.jar com.poker.PokerApp